jebej/MatlabWebSocket/README.md

 ------------
 The example is an echo server, it returns to the client whatever was received.

-Run the echo server by making sure that the file is on the MATLAB path and executing
+Run the echo server by making sure that the example file `EchoServer.m` is on the MATLAB path and executing
 ```matlab
 server = EchoServer(30000)
 ```